What is the NSO?

-- Creating a welcoming environment that builds a sense of community among the incoming class and connects them to faculty, staff, and other students
+- Building a sense of community among the incoming class and connect them to faculty, staff, and other students.

-- To introduce students to college services which will support their educational and personal goals (ex. library, information technology, academic and student services departments).
+- Introducing new students to student support services which will help them in achieving their educational and personal goals (ex. library, information technology, academic and student life services).

-- Providing a framework for four years of success through the communication of expectations, norms and standards.
+- Providing a framework for four years of success by communicating expectations, norms, key policies, processes and standards.

-- To familiarize students with the campus environment and physical facilities
+- Familiarizing students with the campus environment and physical facilities.

-- To facilitate initial academic advisement, course selection, and registration
+- Facilitating initial academic advisement, course selection, and registration process.

-- To provide the families of new student’s comprehensive information about the academic and student service resources and programs
+- Providing the families of new students with comprehensive information about the academic and student service resources and programs.

-- To provide employment, leadership, and learning opportunities for continuing students as leaders, through selection, training, and supervision.
+- Providing employment, leadership, and learning opportunities to current students as leaders, through selection, training, and supervision.

-The Orientation Leaders (OLs) are students selected to assist the Office of Academic Performance and Student Life with the implementation of the New Student Orientation in August 2019.
+Orientation Leaders (OLs) are students selected to assist the Office of Academic Performance and the Student Life department with conducting the New Student Orientation by playing a leadership role for various activities in August 2023.
 They may be the first students with whom new students will interact and are expected to serve as HU representatives.

 OLs Roles and Responsibilities